department-of-veterans-affairs/va.gov-team/products/caregivers/10-10EZ/Research April-May 2021/End user discovery research/topline summary_research findings.md

 In general, participants seemed to find the 10-10EZ's length acceptable, but research indicates confusion, that could lead to drop-offs, caused by question wording, information architecture, and design details, outlined below.

 **Most Veterans do not differentiate the nomenclature of the VA benefits and health care, they are all "VA benefits" to them**
-- Many participants demonstrated confusion as to the difference between Healthcare, disability, and family benefits.
+- Many participants demonstrated confusion as to the difference between health care, disability, and family benefits.
 This research showed that Veterans (and POAs) don't always differentiate between the various benefits' nomenclature.
-Additionally the application information pages look very similar, thus do not provide visual cues for differentiation.
-Applicants have uncertainty as to which form they have/will fill out and what benefits will be gained from that application.
+Additionally, the application information pages look very similar, thus do not provide visual cues for differentiation.
+This confusion causes applicants to have uncertainty as to which form they have/will fill out and what benefits will be gained from that application.

 > _(Upon finishing application)_  "I arrived here [review page] thinking that this was the VA benefits application."